 Cooking and Baking

 Tisa, the founder of My Sweet Keto and the recipe developer, discovered her passion for baking and cooking at age 8.
 Although she never officially pursued a cooking career, she has lately devoted a lot of her free time to attending cooking classes and even a sommelier school.
-Doing so, she carefully selects only widely recognized and high-quality class providers.
+In doing so, she carefully selects only widely recognized and high-quality class providers.

 She has chosen to devote herself to keto and low-carb dessert recipes developing.
 She believes that in time, My Sweet Keto site will consist of numerous high-quality recipes that people around the globe will find delicious and will be happy to use, tweak, and make over and over again.